Mark 10

 Comments Mark 10:23-31

-“It is easier for a camel to go through a needle’s eye …” This verse clearly tells what it can be more difficult for the animal to go through; compare in your mind what it is, the camel going through the needle’s eye, think of the needle’s eye and the size of the animal itself.
-The verse clearly tells us that to go into the kingdom of heaven is not physically difficult; the flesh will transform, but for the internal soul to go into the kingdom of heaven, “for those having riches,” it is harder than the physical of this comparison.
+“It is easier for a camel to go through a needle’s eye …” In this verse, the Lord Jesus gives a comparison.
+Compare in your mind what it is: the camel going through the needle’s eye.
+Think of the needle eye and the size of the animal itself; what can be more difficult for the animal to go through than that?
+The verse clearly tells us that to enter into the kingdom of heaven, it is not physically difficult; the flesh will transform.
+But for the internal soul to enter into the kingdom of heaven, “for those who trust in riches,” it is harder than the physical aspect of this comparison.

 Mark 10:26, Matthew 19:25, Luke 18:26.
 See Comments Matthew 19:25.